vsivsi/git-blob-stream/Readme.md

 var input = fs.createReadStream("filename");
 var output = fs.createWriteStream("filename.blob");

-var hashFunc = function (hash) {
+var hashFunc = function (ret) {
+  // ret is an object:
+  // { size: <blobDataLength>, hash: <hashValue> }
-  // hash is a buffer containing the 20 byte SHA1 sum, or a string if
+  // hashValue is a buffer containing the 20 byte SHA1 sum, or a string if
   // a non-default hoshFormat is specified
 }

 // All options are manditory!
 var xformStream = gbs.blobWriter({
-  size: fs.statSync("filename").size,  // Required!
+  size: fs.statSync("filename").size,  // Optional, but more efficient if provided!
   type: "blob",                        // Default, or "tree", "tag" or "commit"
   hashFormat: 'buffer'                 // Default, or 'hex' string
   hashCallback: hashFunc,              // Get the SHA1 hash, if omitted
-                                       // output stream contains the hash });
+                                       // output stream contains the ret object });

 // Write the file. hashCallback will be called when finished